 - Offset division from the parent plant

-Each one comes with a set of techniques that need to be followed.
+Each method comes with a set of techniques that need to be followed.
+From taking care of the moisture level in your propagation environment to encourage growth and prevent diseases.

 Haworthia seeds can be obtained online or from a blooming haworthia.
-Seeds that are found online give you the chance to propagate several haworthia species at a time, but they’re usually quite costly.
+Seeds that are found online give you a chance to propagate several haworthia species at a time, but they’re usually quite costly.

 Propagation through leaf-cutting requires you to cut a healthy, young leaf from the haworthia plant with a sharp, sterilized knife.